Dudley G. Wooten

-Dudley Goodall Wooten (June 19, 1860 – February 7, 1929) was a U.S. Representative from Texas.
+Dudley Goodall Wooten (June 19, 1860 – February 7, 1929) was an American lawyer and politician who served one term as a U.S. Representative from Texas from 1901 to 1903.

 Early years

 Born near Springfield, Missouri, Wooten moved in infancy with his parents to Texas during the Civil War.

 Education

 He attended private schools in Paris, Texas, and graduated from Princeton University in 1875.

-He attended Johns Hopkins University, Baltimore, Maryland, and graduated from the law department of the University of Virginia at Charlottesville, where he won the school's highest awards for writing and debate and was a member of Phi Kappa Psi Fraternity.
+He attended Johns Hopkins University, Baltimore, Maryland, and graduated from the law department of the University of Virginia at Charlottesville, where he won the school's highest awards for writing and debate and was a member of Phi Kappa Psi fraternity.

 Career

 He was admitted to the bar in 1880 and practiced in Austin, Texas.

 He served as prosecuting attorney of Austin 1884–1886.

 He moved to Dallas, Texas, in 1888.

 He served as judge of the Dallas County district court 1890–1892.

 He served as member of the State house of representatives in 1898 and 1899.

 As a member of the Texas legislature, Wooten served as delegate to the National Antitrust Conference at Chicago in 1899.

 He served as member of the executive council of the National Civic Federation in 1900.